Thorold Dickinson: Career

-Secret People was notable for providing Audrey Hepburn with her first supporting film role.
-Performing all her own ballet moves during the dance sequences, Dickinson went on to film the screen test of Audrey which led to international stardom.
+Secret People was notable for providing Audrey Hepburn with her first supporting film role, in which she performed all her own ballet moves during the dance sequences.
+Dickinson went on to film the screen test of Audrey which led to international stardom.
 In the screen test, she describes how she used to dance for audiences to raise funds for the resistance in The Netherlands during the Second World War.
 The screen test was sent to director William Wyler and led to her casting as Princess Ann in Roman Holiday.

 In Israel, Dickinson directed a short film for the Israeli Army, The Red Ground (1953), and an English-language feature, Hill 24 Doesn't Answer (1955), for which he reworked the screenplay in collaboration with his wife Joanna.
 Dickinson's other work outside the UK included a tenure with the United Nations Department of Public Information as Chief of Film Services from 1956 to 1960.
 In 1959 he was a member of the jury at the 1st Moscow International Film Festival.

 After his work with the United Nations, Dickinson devoted the final part of his life to teaching about film.
 In 1960 he established the film studies department at the Slade School of Fine Art, University College London, where one of his first students was Raymond Durgnat, the prominent film critic.
 Others included Marco Bellocchio and Maysoon Pachachi.
 In 1967 he was head of the jury at the 17th Berlin International Film Festival.
 In the same year, he was named a professor in the department, becoming the first professor of film studies in the UK.
 He served in the post until 1971.
 He was appointed CBE in the 1973 Birthday Honours.

 The Thorold Dickinson Archive is held at the University of the Arts London's Archives and Special Collections Centre.